 If you don’t qualify for tax-exempt status, you may still be eligible for a tax deduction.
 You can donate to 501(c)(3) organizations and claim business charitable deductions.

 Do you need a simple way to keep your organization or business’s books?
 Patriot’s online accounting software lets you easily record transactions.
-And, we offer free, U.S.-based support.
+And, we offer free, USA-based support.
 Try it for free today.